Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Gauging a non-relativistic particle model on the 3-torus

-As we know, to find Poisson structure between two functions $A$ and $B$ in a phase-space which owns itself a Poisson structure as $ \{ \xi_{\alpha},\xi_{\beta} \}^{\ast}$, one can use the following relation \cite{ml1, ml2}.
+As we know, to find Poisson structure between two functions $A$ and $B$ in a phase-space which owns itself a symplectic structure as $ \{ \xi_{\alpha},\xi_{\beta} \}^{\ast}$, one can use the following relation \cite{ml1, ml2}.

-which $\{ \xi_{\alpha},\xi_{ \beta} \}^{\ast}$ is the Dirac bracket between phase-space variables \ref{App B}.
-The relation \eqref{poiss stra} is used to obtain the time evolution of phase-space variables and consequently the Hamilton equations of motion.
+where $\{ \xi_{\alpha},\xi_{ \beta} \}^{\ast}$ is Dirac bracket between phase-space variables Appendix \ref{App B}.
+The relation \eqref{poiss stra} is used to obtain time evolution of phase-space variables and consequently the Hamilton equations of motion.

-In order to relate the obtained gauge theory on the 3-torus and MOND theory \cite{Milgram 1,Milgram 2, Milgram 3, Milgram 4}, we rewrite the Hamilton equations of motion for dynamical variables of our gauged model and combine them to obtain the Newton's second law, and more interestingly its corresponding corrections.
+In order to investigate the effect of topology of the universe on the test particle's dynamics, we rewrite the Hamilton equations of motion for dynamical variables of our gauged model and combine them to obtain the Newton's second law, and more interestingly its corresponding corrections.

 To start with, we consider the general radial potential $ V(r)$, added to the Hamiltonian which does not change the derived gauged theory.